nathanielnrn/nathanielnrn.github.io/content/projects/_index.md

 quick_navigation_buttons = true
 +++

-The following is a high level overview of some of the projects I've worked on.
+The following pages are meant to be high level overview of some of the projects I've worked on.
-For more in depth explanations of my work please see my [research](../research).
+For more in depth explanations of my work feel free to take a look at my [research](../research).